One transported to Regional West in collision

 A woman in her 20s has been transported to Regional West Medical Center after being involved in a collision Monday morning.

-The Nebraska State Patrol and Gering Fire Department responded shortly after 9:15 a.m. to the collision at Highway 71 and U Street, which is on the bypass east of Gering.
-A semi and sedan were involved in the collision.
+The Nebraska State Patrol and Gering Fire Department responded shortly after 9:20 a.m. to the collision at Highway 71 and U Street, which is on the bypass east of Gering.

-The driver of the sedan has been transported to Regional West Medical Center.
+Sgt.
+Manny Jimenez told the Star-Herald that a Sterling, Colorado, woman Jessica Gonzales, had been injured in the crash.
+She was transported by private vehicle to Regional West Medical Center for treatment.
+The woman's husband, Dann Geier, had been driving at the time of the collision.

+An investigation determined Kenneth Hauck, 79, of Scottsbluff, had been traveling on U Street when he pulled out in front of a vehicle driven by Geier and her vehicle struck the semi.

 Get local news delivered to your inbox!